quickthyme/graffeine/README.md

 ##### region

 You can use any layer with any region, although some are more intended for certain regions than others.
-For example, the horizontal and vertical gutters are generally intended to be placed in one of the gutter regions.
+For example, the horizontal and vertical label layers are generally intended to be placed in one of the gutter regions.

 <br />